 In another of our churches, at Llandeloy in Pembrokeshire, survives this beautifully carved and intricate rood screen.
 It dominates and darkens the interior of the church – and was erected as a memorial, paid for by Mrs Thomas of Trehale, Mathry (a nearby farm), in memory of her only son Lionel George Theophilus Thomas, Second Lieutenant, Welsh Regiment, who was killed in action during the 3rd Battle of Ypres on 20 September 1917, aged just 19.
 The church is now included as part of the West Wales War Memorial Project.

-But our connections to the Great War aren’t just confined to memorials and churches erected (or falling).
-At Ynyscynhaearn in Gwynedd we witness another harrowing impact – refugee families forced to flee towns bombed, burnt out and under siege (in this case Dinant and Malines in Belgium).
-Emile de Vynck, his wife and baby, were one of a wave of artist refugees from Belgium who fled to Wales in 1914 and lived in the area for the next decade.
-They were housed by Lloyd George’s widow in a house she owned in Criccith before moving to Pentrefelin and Emile’s work, including the cross above the altar, survives not only at St Cynhaearn’s but also at St Beuno's, Penmorfa – a stone's throw from there along the drover's road.
+At Ynyscynhaearn in Gwynedd we witness another harrowing impact – refugee families forced to flee towns bombed, burnt out and under siege (in this case Dinant and Malines (Mechelen) in Belgium).
+Emile de Vynck, his wife and baby, were one family in a wave of artist refugees from Belgium who fled to north Wales in 1914 and lived in the area for the next decade.
+They were housed by Lloyd George’s widow in a house she owned in Criccieth before moving to Pentrefelin, and Emile’s work, including the cross above the altar, survives not only at St Cynhaearn’s, Ynyscynhaearn, but also at St Beuno's, Penmorfa – a stone's throw from there along the drover's road.

 Excerpt from The Cambrian News and Merionethshire Standard, 16th October 1914